By Vijaylakshmi Nadar

 |Mala Raja with her children: inheriting parental beliefs of scarcity|

-“In our mad rush for name, fame and procreation, we forget that our soul’s purpose is spiritual evolution by reducing our karmic baggage through the experiences we undergo in this lifetime and the relationships we choose,” says Farzeen Shroff, reiki practitioner.
+“In our mad rush for name, fame, and procreation, we forget that our soul’s purpose is spiritual evolution by reducing our karmic baggage through the experiences we undergo in this lifetime and the relationships we choose,” says Farzeen Shroff, reiki practitioner.
 And it is only those dearest to us in the spirit world, who decide to come back here for us, to give us the experiences, good or bad, in accordance with our karma, which forms our blueprint.

 The souls who manifest in our lives as mother, father, brother, sister, husband, wife, are therefore here to act as divine catalysts to allow us to go through the experiences we need to, in order to learn our lessons and evolve.
-“And so the other person is actually playing her/his role to perfection by choosing to be mean, irresponsible, or not caring as a parent, sibling, spouse,” emphasies Farzeen.
+“And so the other person is actually playing her/his role to perfection by choosing to be mean, irresponsible, or not caring as a parent, sibling, spouse,” emphasizes Farzeen.
 “But because we have no memory of our past lives, we label these relationships good or bad, based on our expectations and carry over the same karma for many more births.
-We do not have the grace to see that in their meanness our loved ones are actually doing us a favour, by being a catalyst for our cleansing,” elucidates Farzeen.
+We do not have the grace to see that in their meanness our loved ones are actually doing us a favor, by being a catalyst for our cleansing,” elucidates Farzeen.

 No wonder then, the same parent will have a different relationship with each child, depending on what they have contracted between themselves.

 So if we are not at ease with our parents, and bristle with hurt and resentment instead, we invite yet another person in our life, invariably a spouse, who hands over the same life lessons.
 If the pattern is still not broken by reaching a level of compassion, from where you can forgive and forget, more such relationships follow.
 And if you are still not done learning in this lifetime, brace yourself for similar bonds in the next lifetime too, with the same people in different avatars.